xta0/xta0.me/_posts/2018-07-20-Deep-Learning-14.md

 To understand the attention network, there will be two key ideas:

 - **Self-Attention**: The goal of self attention is, if you have, say, a sentence of five words will end up computing five representations for these five words: $A^{\langle 1 \rangle}$, $A^{\langle 2 \rangle}$ ... $A^{\langle 5 \rangle}$.
 And this will be an attention based way of computing representations for <mark>all the words in your sentence in parallel</mark>
-- Multi-Head Attention: a for loop over the self-attention process, so you end up with multiple versions of these representations
+- **Multi-Head Attention**: a for loop over the self-attention process, so you end up with multiple versions of these representations

 ## Self-Attention